Cicko/Computencio/README.md

 ![](layers.jpg)

-This pyramid represents the layers that I primarily want to show.
+This pyramid represents the layers that I primarily want to introduce.
 Each layer is known by different game levels.
 Also this game is very extensible thanks to the __open/close__ principle.
 In the [__HOW_TO_CONTRIBUTE.md__](HOW_TO_CONTRIBUTE.md) file is explained very well different ways to contribute to this game, is highly recommended to read this [__file__](HOW_TO_CONTRIBUTE.md) specially if it's the first time you want to contribute to a open source software project.

 ### Used Framework